Bill-Gray/PDCursesMod/wincon/README.md

-- Optionally, you can build in a different directory than the platform directory by setting PDCURSES_SRCDIR to point to the directory where you unpacked PDCurses, and changing to your target directory:
+- Optionally, you can build in a different directory than the platform directory by setting PDCURSES_SRCDIR to point to the directory where you unpacked PDCursesMod, and changing to your target directory:

         set PDCURSES_SRCDIR=c:\pdcurses